-Eunice Energy Group (EEG) is developing the AEGEAN Project with a total wind energy capacity of 582 MW on remote and uninhabited islets of the Aegean Sea of the Cyclades and Dodecanese complex.
+Eunice Energy Group (EEG) is developing the AIGAIO Project with a total wind energy capacity of 582 MW on remote and uninhabited islets of the Aegean Sea of the Cyclades and Dodecanese complex.
 It is a project of national & European importance realized by “Cycladika Meltemia” a Greek company, member of the EEG.

 The energy production facilities are comprised of three wind farms with issued electricity Production Licenses by RAE of total capacity of 582MW.
 These three licenses consist of 138 wind turbines located on 23 islets.

 The interconnection of the AEGEAN Project has been included in the ten-year development plan of ENTSO-E as “Project 293 – Southern Aegean Interconnector”.
 ENTSO-E is the European Network of Transmission System Operators, representing 42 electricity transmission system operators (TSOs) from 35 countries across Europe.
 ENTSO-E was established by European TSOs with a mandate by the EU’s Third Legislative Package for the Internal Energy Market in 2009, which aims at further liberalizing the gas and electricity markets in the EU.